Pimp Up Your Shell

 Use with netstat, ping, tail, ps, and more.

-After a short learning phase, z will take you to the most 'frecent' directory that matches ALL of the regexes given on the command line, in order.
+After a short learning phase, zoxide will take you to the most 'frecent' directory that matches ALL the regexes given on the command line, in order.

 Append to ~/.config/bash/utils